Rewarding a good team is good for everyone

-Employee recognition: Everyone gains
+Employee recognition: Everyone benefits

 Employee recognition goes a long way toward improving retention.
 Beyond making your team members feel good, showing your appreciation for your staff’s hard work also results in greater productivity, energizes innovative thinking and instills a stronger sense of loyalty.